gajananbaviskar/AI-Powered-Accessibility-Tool-for-Dyslexic-Readers/README.md

 ## License

 This project is open-source and available for educational and non-commercial use.
 Please attribute the original authors if you build upon this work.

+## Remember to put your Gemini API key 😊😊